 For the election of directors (Proposal 1), you may either vote "FOR" all or some of the nominees or you may "WITHHOLD" your vote for any nominee you specify.
 For the ratification of the appointment of EisnerAmper LLP (Proposal 2), you may vote "FOR" or "AGAINST," or you may "ABSTAIN" from voting.
 For the non-binding, advisory vote on executive compensation (Proposal 3), you may vote "FOR" or "AGAINST," or you may "ABSTAIN" from voting.
-For the non-binding, advisory vote on the frequency of future advisory votes on the compensation of our named executive officers (Proposal 4), you may vote for "EVERY YEAR", "EVERY TWO YEARS", "EVERY THREE YEARS" or you may "ABSTAIN" from voting.
 The procedures for voting are as follows: